A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: The Proposed ADMM based FTN Signaling Detection

 which is equivalent to the problem in (\ref{1}) since for any feasible $\mathbf{x}$ the term added to the objective is zero.
 The associated dual function is $g_{\rho}\left(\bm{\lambda}\right)=\underset{\mathbf{x}}{\min }\left(\mathcal{L}_{\rho}\left(\mathbf{x},\bm{\lambda}\right)\right)$.

-The advantage of including the penalty term is that $g_\rho$ can be shown to be differentiable under rather mild conditions on the original problem.
-The gradient of the augmented dual function is found by minimizing over $\mathbf{x}$, and then evaluating the resulting equality constraint residual.
-Applying the dual ascent to the modified problem yields the algorithm
+The gradient of the augmented dual function is computed by minimizing over $\mathbf{x}$, and then evaluating the resulting equality constraint residual.
+Applying dual ascent yields

 which is the method of multipliers.
-The method of multipliers converges under far more general conditions than dual ascent, including cases when $f$ takes on the value $+\infty$ or is not strictly convex.
+The method of multipliers requires much less stringent conditions to converge compared to the dual ascent.
 By using $\rho$ as the step size in the dual update, the iterate $\left(\mathbf{x}^{k+1},\bm{\lambda}^{k+1}\right)$ is dual feasible.
-As the method of multipliers proceeds, the primal residual $\mathbf{A}\mathbf{x}^{k+1}-\mathbf{b}$ converges to zero, yielding optimality.
+As the method of multipliers progresses, the primal residual $\mathbf{A}\mathbf{x}^{k+1}-\mathbf{b}$ converges to zero and hence, optimality.